|

 In Kentucky, Tennessee and Louisiana, the drug overdose death rates are around 56 incidents per 100,000 people, about double the national norm.
 Tennessee experienced the highest number of overdose deaths in 2021 with about 3,800 fatalities.
 In Louisiana, nearly 2,500 lives were lost due to drugs that year, and Kentucky saw a comparable number of tragedies with about 2,400 deaths.

-Many more states have overdose death rates that exceed national norms.
+Many more states have high overdose death rates that exceed national norms.
 In the following states, death rates range from 36-55 deaths per capita:

 - Arizona